Xefir/Git-Center/README.md

 [MIT-Licensed]

-Many thanks to / Library used
+Many thanks to / Libraries used
 ----------

 * [Bootstrap]